 Nina: Oh, thank God!
 You see it, too.

-- In the pilot of LOST, Claire asks "Did anyone else just see that?" after seeing several trees ripped up by the monster.
+- In the pilot, Claire asks "Did anyone else just see that?" after seeing several trees ripped up by the monster.
 There are over 40 people around her and only one responds.

 - Later in the series, Hurley is frequently visited by ghosts of the dead people that only he can see.
 One of them turns out to be not so dead after all...